 Recognizing the Signs of Parental Alienation During Divorce (and How to Protect Your Children's Interests in Court)

+Divorce by it very nature brings about a series of relationship changes.
+The spousal relationship is not the only relationship subject to change.
+Family relationships involving in-laws almost always change.
+The parents and grandparent's relationships with the children change too.
+The change is inevitable.
+But some parties do not always have their children's best interest at heart when the change in the family dynamic is occurring.
 Parent Alienation occurs when one parent disrupts or attempts to destroy the relationship between their child and the other parent with no justification.
 Although many people refer to Parental Alienation as a syndrome, it is not currently recognized as such, by any professional agencies.
 This phrase was coined by a doctor in the 1980's, and it seems to have stuck with the public as the courts began to see it used in their courtrooms.
 In recent years, many doctors have taken up arms to officially get it recognized as a mental disorder by agencies such as the World Health Organization, due to its devastating mental and physical effects on the child, and even the parents.

 Mild Alienation is also known as “Naïve Alienation.”
 For example, if the mom is busy playing games with the children and the dad calls, and the mom tells the children not to answer the phone because they are busy.
 One parent should never cut off any communication with their child and the other parent to avoid the critical effects that result in parent alienation.